Application

 • You'll be taught alongside students from all over the world and with diverse cultural experiences that enrich the department and the learning experience.

 • You'll develop skills that you can use throughout your career whether in the media industries or elsewhere.
-Our recent graduates are now working as television producers, news readers, editors, journalists etc...
-Others have gone into a whole range of careers such as research, teaching and law.
+Our recent graduates have gone on to have successful careers in and outside of the Media industry, ranging from television producers and podcasters to teachers and researchers.

 Please note the BA Media and Communications only accepts applications for first year entry.